Donald Trump reevaluating Twitter lawsuit after Elon Musk’s $44bn takeover

 In the lawsuit he also called for Section 230 to be ruled unconstitutional.

 That law, which conservatives have threatened to repeal, alllows social media companies to remove posts that are obscene or violate terms of service as long as they do it in “good faith.”
 The law also exempts the companies from liability for content posted by users on their platforms.

+Mr Coale says that dropping the lawsuit against Twitter is a possibility, according to the newspaper.

+Mr Musk’s proposed purcahse of Twitter, has led critics to suggest that he may allow banned right-wing figures such as Mr Trump and Marjorie Taylor Greene back ontothe platform.

 Register for free to continue reading